microsauce/scetty/README.md

 You may recall that handlers must have a return type of Future[Response].
 Thus far we have used the .toFuture method to create and return a completed Future.
-If, however, your handler uses the 'future' construct or makes use of libraries that return them you can do the following:
+If, however, your handler uses the 'future' construct or makes use of libraries that return Futures you can do the following:

 ```scala
   // example 1: future construct